sguox002/leetcode/leetcode-all.md

 ->>

 ## array
+<<-885	Spiral Matrix III    		70.0%	Medium
+give a 2d grid with R rows and C columns, start with (r0,c0), goes clockwise. it goes 1R,1D,2L,2U,3R..... out of boundary just ignore. simulate the process
+->>

+<<-59 Spiral matrix II.
+generate nxn matrix using spiral order (shrinking size) use 4 boundaries.
+->>

+<<54 Spiral Matrix
+traverse the matrix in spiral order (using 4 bounaries) ->>

 <<-900	RLE Iterator    		54.8%	Medium
 run length encoding iterator.
 prefix sum on the element count and do binary search.